Influence of a keV sterile neutrino on neutrino-less double beta decay -- how things changed in the recent years: Dependence for low masses

-The plots of $|m_{ee}^{(4)}|$ for different values of the mass of the keV sterile neutrino are displayed in Fig.~\ref{fig:keV_100}.
-In the left column we consider the OLD X-ray bounds as valid before 2011, and we vary the neutrino oscillation parameters within the corresponding old $3\sigma$ ranges~\cite{GonzalezGarcia:2010er}.
-In the middle and right columns, we display the results considering the bounds that we have derived using the NEW Chandra and XMM-Newton limits: the conservative and the restricted bounds, respectively.
+A few example plots of $|m_{ee}^{(4)}|$ for two different values of the mass of the keV sterile neutrino are displayed in Fig.~\ref{fig:keV_100}.
+In the left column we vary the neutrino oscillation parameters within the corresponding old $3\sigma$ ranges~\cite{GonzalezGarcia:2010er} and the active-sterile mixing angle $\theta^2$ between zero and the OLD X-ray bounds as valid before 2011.
+In the middle and right columns, we display the results considering the limits derived from the NEW Chandra and XMM-Newton results: the conservative and the restricted bounds, respectively.
 For these cases, we use the newer best-fit values and $3\sigma$ ranges of Ref.~\cite{GonzalezGarcia:2012sz}.
-We show three different values of the sterile neutrino mass: $M=1, 1.6, 2$~keV (upper, middle, and lower rows, respectively).
-We have checked that higher DM masses would not lead to a significant contribution of the keV sterile neutrino to $0\nu\beta\beta$.
-Note that, in all cases, we have taken the active-sterile mixing $\theta^2$ to have the largest allowed value for a given keV neutrino mass.
+We consider two different values of the sterile neutrino mass: $M=1, 1.6$~keV (upper and lower rows, respectively).
+As illustrated in Fig.~\ref{fig:Bounds_sterile}, larger DM masses do not lead to a significant contribution to $0\nu\beta\beta$.
+In other settings, however, one might also have to take into account the bound arising from the necessity of not producing too much DM by the DW-mechanism, in which case the black solid (black dashed) lines would be altered to the red solid (red dashed) ones.